-A. The reading order for digital resource content Pass logically corresponds to the visual layout of

-Pgs 12-17 were checked.
+A. The reading order for digital resource content Pass logically corresponds to the visual layout of the page when rendered by assistive technology.
+Additional Information: Pgs 5-10 were checked.
 The reading order was logical on all five pages.

 6. Structural Markup/Navigation